Pregnancy and COVID-19 (Coronavirus) | Northfield Hospital & Clinics

 • Some underlying medical conditions and other factors (such as age or occupation) can further increase a pregnant person’s risk for getting seriously ill.

-Is my prenatal care different?
+What will my prenatal care be like?

 • You may choose to get tested for COVID at 38 weeks, and then keep COVID precautions – avoid crowds, keep distance, mask up in indoor public spaces -- until delivery to reduce the risk of active COVID infection during labor and delivery.
 For highest protection, you may choose to quarantine at home.